-La Trobe Financial's maintains a breach and incidents register that allows employees to lodge a report of an identified 'modern slavery incident'.
+La Trobe Financial maintains a breach and incidents register that allows employees to lodge a report of an identified 'modern slavery incident'.
 The reporting of an incident in the register triggers a review and investigation by the Legal & Compliance team.
 If a breach of the Act has occurred, if appropriate and/or required by law, La Trobe Financial will notify relevant authorities and the supplier(s) involved (subject to our Modern Slavery Policy response guidelines).

-Incident, issues or complaints can also be reported anonymously through our whistle-blower hotline managed by an independent third party.
-This is also an important grievance mechanism for external parties and stakeholders to raise serious incidents and complaints, including matters relating to modern slavery, that the Group may be causing, contributing or otherwise be linked to directly.
+Incident, issues or complaints can also be reported anonymously through our whistle-blower hotline managed by an independent third party with contact details published on the Group's website.
+This is also an important grievance mechanism for external parties and stakeholders to raise serious incidents and complaints, including matters relating to modern slavery, that the Group may be causing, contributing or otherwise be linked to directly through the activities of another third-party entity.